Azure storage disaster recovery planning and failover

 Important

-if there's a disaster that affects the primary region, Azure will manage the failover for classic storage accounts.
+During a disaster that affects the primary region, Azure will manage the failover for classic storage accounts.
 For more information, see Azure-managed failover.

 Customer-managed account failover is not yet supported in accounts that have a hierarchical namespace enabled (Azure Data Lake Storage Gen2).
 To learn more, see Blob storage features available in Azure Data Lake Storage Gen2.